tobega/tailspin-v0/TailspinReference.md

 can be accessed by appending a dot and the field key identifier to the [dereference](#dereference) of the structure.
 E.g. if the structure `{ a: 1 }` is the _current value_, the value `1` can be accessed by `$.a`.

+A structure is composed of [keyed values](#keyed-values) where the keys are unique.
+If a key exists, it has a value, there is no "null value" as in many other languages.
+To optionally set a key, use the fact that value chains may "dry up" if there are no more values, e.g. `{$maybeValue -> (myKey: $)}`

 ### Keyed values
 A structure can be [deconstructed](#deconstructor) into a stream of keyed values (or key-value pairs).
 The stream of keyed values can be captured into a [structure literal](#structure-literal) at some point.
+Of course, a keyed value is just a value and so may be captured in a definition or an array (in which case keys may, of course, repeat).

 When creating keyed values, the transform chain binds to the value, not the whole keyed value, e.g. `a: 1 -> (<1> 'yes')` will give the result `a: 'yes'`.
 To send the keyed value through a transform, put it in parentheses, so `(a: 1) -> ...{}` creates `{a: 1}`.